 Beyond The Couch: Expanding Your Coaching or Counseling Business with Corporate Consulting

-In recent years, the demand for corporate wellness and employee development has surged, creating an excellent opportunity for counselors and coaches to add consulting services to their business models.
+In recent years, corporate wellness and employee development demands have surged, creating an excellent opportunity for counselors and coaches to add consulting services to their business models.
 Consulting with organizations allows you to leverage your expertise in counseling or coaching while broadening your impact, stabilizing revenue, and creating additional avenues for growth.
+I’ve seen this work in my own business and in others that I work with to the tune of 5-6 figures in one contract alone.
 Here’s a look at why this expansion can be valuable, how your skills uniquely position you for corporate work, and a few strategies for making service delivery easy.

 Higher-Paying Contracts

 Corporate clients tend to have larger budgets than individual clients.
 While individuals often have limited disposable income, organizations usually allocate funds specifically for employee development, wellness, and leadership training.
 According to data from the Association of Talent Development (ATD), companies spend an average of $1,300 per employee annually on training and development.
-As a consultant, even a small contract with an organization can quickly add up to substantial revenue, far exceeding that of a typical client caseload.
+As a consultant, even a small contract with an organization can quickly add up to substantial revenue, far exceeding that of even a half dozen new client sessions each week.

 Recurring and Stable Income